-16.8.5 Process to appeal a non-appointment or the ending of a Group, District or County role
+16.8.5 Process to appeal a non-appointment to, or the ending of, a Group, District or County role

-- 16.8.5.1 This section (16.8.5) explains how to appeal the process for the non-appointment or ending of a Group, District or County role. - 16.8.5.2 In this rule, if there is no Volunteering Development Team Leader in post then the Trustee Board Chair should request the Volunteering Development Team Leader from a nearby District or County to assume the roles[,] for the purpose of the process appeal only. - 16.8.5.3 In this rule, if there is no Trustee Board Chair in post then the District Lead Volunteer or County Lead Volunteer as appropriate should request the Chair from a nearby District or County to assume the role[,] for the purpose of the process appeal only. - 16.8.5.4 To appeal the non-approval of a suspension or the ending of role(s), the individual must contact the relevant Volunteering Development Team Leader within 14 days of being notified of the decision.
+This section (16.8.5) explains how to appeal the process for the non-appointment or ending of a Group, District or County role.

+If there is no Volunteering Development Team Leader in post, the Trustee Board Chair should request the Volunteering Development Team Leader from a nearby District or County to assume the role, for the purpose of the process appeal only.

+If there is no Trustee Board Chair in post, the District Lead Volunteer or County Lead Volunteer as appropriate should request the Chair from a nearby District or County to assume the role, for the purpose of the appeal process

+To appeal the non-approval of a suspension, or the ending of role(s), the individual must contact the relevant Volunteering Development Team Leader within 14 days of being notified of the decision.

 For Group and District roles appeals this is the District Volunteering Development Team Leader.

-For County roles appeals this is the County Volunteering Development Team Leader. - 16.8.5.5 All process appeals must only consider the process carried out and must not consider or review the decision made.
-In cases where multiple roles have been ended at once, all ended roles must be considered together for a single appeal. - 16.8.5.6 The individual, the Volunteering Development Team Leader, and an appropriate member of the Volunteering Development Team should meet.
-To avoid any conflict of interest, if the process appeal is for non-approval of a role, the member of the Volunteering Development Team should not have been involved in the volunteer's original volunteer joining journey.
-This meeting is to allow the
+For County roles appeals this is the County Volunteering Development Team Leader.

+Appeals must only consider the process carried out and not consider or review the decision made.
+If multiple roles have been ended at once, all ended roles must be considered together in one appeal.

+The individual, the Volunteering Development Team Leader, and an appropriate member of the Volunteering Development Team should meet.
+To avoid conflicts of interest, if the process appeal is about non-approval of a role, the leader or member of the Volunteering Development Team should not have been involved in the volunteer's original volunteer joining journey.
+This meeting provides an opportunity for the individual to explain any issues with the process and seek resolution.
-Rules or sections of POR that are amended for Scotland in the Scottish Variations from POR are indicated by ^[SV] There are no Counties in Northern Ireland. ^[NI] indicates that this specific point or rule does not apply or is amended in NI.
-Where necessary, Northern Ireland volunteers and staff should refer for clarification to their Regional Lead Volunteer/Member of the Scouts NI Country team, but the principles of all POR rules apply fully in NI.

-Words or phrases highlighted with dotted underline are words or phrases with a defined meaning specified in the Definitions Chapter of POR individual to explain the problem with the process and to try and agree on a resolution.

-Chapter 16 - Adult roles Autumn 2024 edition of POR

-- 16.8.5.7 The Volunteering Development Team Leader, in consultation with the attending Volunteering Development Team Member, will conduct the appropriate enquiries and invoke one of these options: - a) If an issue with the application of the process is identified, the volunteer joining journey or roles review process must be re-run. - b) If the process has been applied correctly, the original decision is upheld.
+The Volunteering Development Team Leader, in consultation with the attending Volunteering Development Team Member, will conduct the appropriate enquiries and decide on one of the following:

+- a) If an issue with the application of the process is identified, the volunteer joining journey or roles review process must be re-run. - b) If the process has been applied correctly, the original decision is upheld.